General Drift Analysis with Tail Bounds: Applications of the Tail Bounds

-for some sufficiently large constant~$c'''>0$, which proves the desired bound on the probability of Phase~$k$ not being typical (without making statements about the earlier phases).
-The probability that all phases up to and including Phase~$k$ are typical is then at least $1-(\sum_{i=1}^k c''' e^{i/2})/\!\sqrt{n} \ge 1-c' e^{k/2}/\!\sqrt{n}$ for an appropriate constant~$c'>0$.
-This completes the proof. \end{proofof}
+for some sufficiently large constant~$c'''>0$, which proves the bound on the probability of Phase~$k$ not being typical (without making statements about the earlier phases).
+The probability that all phases up to and including Phase~$k$ are typical is at least $1-(\sum_{i=1}^k c''' e^{i/2})/\!\sqrt{n} \ge 1-c' e^{k/2}/\!\sqrt{n}$ for a constant~$c'>0$. \end{proofof}

-Finally, we deduce a concentration inequality \wrt~linear functions, \ie, functions of the kind $f(x_1,\dots,x_n)=w_1 x_1 + \dots + w_n x_n$, where $w_i\neq 0$.
-This class of functions contains \OneMax and has been subject of intense research the last 15 years.
+We now deduce a concentration inequality \wrt~linear functions, essentially depending on all variables, \ie, functions of the kind $f(x_1,\dots,x_n)=w_1 x_1 + \dots + w_n x_n$, where $w_i\neq 0$.
+This function class contains \OneMax and has been studied intensely the last 15 years \cite{WittCPC13}.

 \begin{theorem} The optimization time of the \ea on an arbitrary linear function with non-zero weights is at least $en\ln n - c n - ren$, where $c$ is a constant, with probability at least $1-e^{-r/2}$ for any $r\ge 0$.
 It is at most $en\ln n + (1+r) e n + O(1)$ with probability at least $1-e^{-r}$. \end{theorem}